krauthaufen/Matrjoshka/Readme.md

 ## Quick test

-Log in onto Amazon EC2 service and start the instance "G1-T3-General".
+Log in onto Amazon EC2 service and start the instance "G1-T3-Directory".
+This is an instance of the "G1-T3-Mono" AMI with the Security Group "G1-T3-General".

 Connect to the instance and run
-> start \<port\>
+> start directory \<port\>

 Afterwards execute